notsafeadults64/CharGrinn_Modlist/README.md

 ##  STARTING A NEW GAME
 <details>

+**!!NOTE!! - OSTIM profiles are NOT on v1.2.1.0 yet!
+You will follow this video guide [CHAR GRINN SETUP](https://www.youtube.com/watch?v=p3EYn9s3vEc&t)**

 The steps below are REQUIRED if playing the modlist in its' current iteration.
 Failure to execute **MAY** impact your game further down the line making it CTD with no resolution to fix!!
 It may seem like a lot to do, but it's actually a fairly quick process.

 1. New Game